arnaghosh/ConceptSpaceGridCells/README.md

 **Deep Learning Library:** Pytorch 1.1.0

 ## Todo
-+ [X] Train a simple deep convolutional network on MNIST to identify digits
++ [X] Train a simple deep convolutional network on MNIST to identify digits -- train_mnist.py
++ [X] Obtain final and pre-final layer neuron activations for MNIST testset images -- generate_activations.py
 + [ ] Obtain a tSNE representation of the MNIST dataset (testset)
 + [ ] Observe the activity pattern of final layer neurons --> ensure if it is similar to place cell-like behavior in digit space
 + [ ] Observe the activity pattern of pre-final layer neurons --> ensure if it is similar to grid cell-like behavior in digit space